bluesea147/bluesea147.github.com/_posts/2012-09-16-paper-review:-practical-memory-leak-detection.md

 tags : [research]
 ---

-The paper is [Practical memory leak detection using guarded value-flow analysis ](www.cs.cornell.edu/~rugina/papers/pldi07.pdf) (Cherem, Princehouse) PLDI'07
+The paper is [**_Practical memory leak detection using guarded value-flow analysis_**](http://www.cs.cornell.edu/~rugina/papers/pldi07.pdf). **Cherem, Princehouse PLDI'07**

 ###Brief Introduction

 Facing the frequent problems of leaking memory and double free, the paper proposes the static value-flow analysis to detect the memory leakage.
 Firstly, the author transforms the problem to source-sink problem, that every source of memory allocation must flow to exactly one sink of deallocation.
 Thus, by parsing and processing program to get value-flow graph, they attach guards to edge, denoting the in which condition the path would follow that way.
-Finally, the analysis engine calculates the possible conditions meeting the guards that would lead to none, one, or more deallocation sink.
+Finally, the analysis engine calculates the possible conditions meeting the guards.
 They presents the memory management error by listing the possible conditions(in text) or visual branches(in HTML) that leading to leaking.

 In this process, to simplify the problem, the paper also does some other prepared work, such as allocator function's identification, formula simplification, post-dominator in CFG.